 /// 1 /// Jesus on a Mission

 Yes, He was in Palestine, yes, He did some preaching, He did some miracles, so that He could prepare the people and they would know who He was.
 He had to die on a cross before He could begin God's eternal reign.
-Those things were ingredients, this was His purpose.
+Those things were ingredients, but this was not His purpose.
+It was part of the process.

 The invisible spiritual everlasting Kingdom begins now, here on earth, with visible and physical people.
 It begins with you and me.